Courses

 Fall 2024, Spring 2025

 This course offers an introduction to international politics to acquaint students with major trends and themes in international relations and global affairs.
-The course is divided into three units.
+The course is divided into two units.
 The first unit explores the foundational concepts and theories and the history of international relations.
-The second unit examines democracy and the global rise of populism & authoritarianism within the context of international organizations and global peace and security.
-The third unit focuses on global human rights in the areas of humanitarian intervention, forced migration, and transnational social movements.
+The second unit focuses on key issues in international relations, such as the rise of populism & authoritarianism, international organizations, global peace & security initiatives, human rights, and forced migration.
 Throughout the semester, students will be asked to connect these theories and topics to issues that are playing out in the world today.
+This course is a pre-requisite for other International Politics courses within the Pol Sci department.

 POLS B228 Introduction to Political Philosophy: Ancient and Early Modern